daktronics/cef-mixer/README.md

 # Build Instructions

-1. If you don't have it already - install CMake
+1. If you don't have it already - install CMake and Visual Studio 2017
+    * VS 2017 Community Edition is fine - just make sure to install C/C++ development tools

 2. Download CEF and apply the [pull request][pr158] to create a custom build or download an example binary distribution
     * [x64 sample binary distribution (Release build only)][x64_build]